How Good Is a Cat’s Memory?

 A cat’s short-term or implicit memory is crucial for temporarily storing and processing the information it is experiencing or has recently experienced.
 A cat’s short-term memory span usually lasts up to a few hours, allowing it to quickly have an explicit memory of things, events, and routines.

-Examples of short-term memory in action can be seen when a cat can find its way back home after being outside for a short period or when it recognizes and greets a familiar person after not seeing them for a few hours.
+Examples of short-term memory in action can be seen when a cat can find its way back home after being outside for a short period or when it recognises and greets a familiar person after not seeing them for a few hours.

 Long-Term Memory